 - Not as effective in some aspects.

-- Caffeine is a diuretic, so don’t only drink coffee at the gym.
+- Caffeine is a diuretic, so don’t only drink coffee while working out.
 You’ll want water to stay hydrated.